 We began by proving that high efficiency thin film GaAs could be grown and mass produced at high efficiencies.
 It was during this time Alta operated more like an extension of University research.

-In 2011, Alta Devices broke both the single cell and module record efficiency at 28.8% and 24.1% respectively.
-We also broke the dual-junction cell record at 30.8%.
+In 2012, Alta Devices broke the single-junction cell efficiency world record at 28.8%.
+We also broke the dual-junction cell efficiency world record at 31.6% in 2016.

 After proving the technology was possible, we began building our pilot line for low rate production of GaAs thin film solar cells.
 It was during this time we built and implemented three unique tools that allow us to mass produce thin film GaAs: Our high throughput Metal Organic Chemical Vapor Deposition (MOCVD), mass production Epitaxial Lift Off (ELO), and cell matrix assembly tools.